Free Twitter Analytics

 Mentionmapp is Another Free Twitter Analytics Tool

 This service allows Twitter users to map the interactivity of other Twitter users and see where they are physically located in the world.
 With Mentionmapp, there is a map available of followers in any network.
 The Mentionmapp network shows the usage of hashtags and mentions by users based on the most recent engagement with a Twitter user.
-This helps discover new people that may be relevant and part of a niche of supporters.
+This helps discover new people who may be relevant and part of a niche of supporters.

 Mentionmapp is a visual analytics tool that shows the connections between different Twitter profiles.

-8. Free Twitter Analytics Tool: Foller.me
+8. Free X / Twitter Analytics Tool: Foller.me

 Free Twitter Analytics Tools on Foller.me